ewfx/gaipl-lightweight-gen-ai/README.md

 ---

 ## 🎯 Introduction
-An Integrated Portal Environement featuring Personal Assistant, Inciden Copilot Integrated with Elastic MCP for Health Monitoring and SNOW for CHG Management
+An Integrated Portal Environement featuring Personal Assistant, Incident Copilot Integrated with Elastic MCP for Health Monitoring and SNOW for CHG Management

 Hosted on Azure - Please user/user as credentials. http://74.224.97.244:8080/incident